-- (d) The housing appeals board shall fix a reasonable time for the hearing of all appeals, shall give due notice to all the parties, and shall render its decision within a reasonable time.
+- (d) The Housing Appeals Board shall fix a reasonable time for the hearing of all appeals, shall give due notice to all the parties, and shall render its decision within a reasonable time.
 Any party may appear in person, or by agent or attorney.
-The board may reverse or affirm, wholly or partly, or may modify the decision or order as in its opinion ought to be made in the matter, and to that end, it shall have all powers of the public officer, but the concurrent vote of four members of the board shall be necessary to reverse or modify any decision or order of the public officer.
-The board shall have the power also in passing upon appeals, in any case where there are practical difficulties or unnecessary hardships in the way of carrying out the strict letter of the article, to adapt the application of the article to the necessities of the case to the end that the spirit of the article shall be observed, public safety and welfare secured, and substantial justice done. - (e) In case any dwelling is erected, constructed, altered, repaired, converted, maintained or used in violation of this article or any valid order or decision of the public officer or board made pursuant to this article, the public officer or board may institute any proceedings or appropriate action to prevent such unlawful erection, construction, reconstruction, or alteration, or to prevent any illegal act, conduct or use in or about the premises of the dwelling.
+The board may reverse or affirm, wholly or partly, or may modify the decision or order as in its opinion ought to be made in the matter, and to that end, it shall have all powers of the inspector, but the concurrent vote of four members of the board shall be necessary to reverse or modify any decision or order of the inspector.
+The board shall have the power also in passing upon appeals, in any case where there are practical difficulties or unnecessary hardships in the way of carrying out the strict letter of the article, to adapt the application of the article to the necessities of the case to the end that the spirit of the article shall be observed, public safety and welfare secured, and substantial justice done. - (e) In case any dwelling is erected, constructed, altered, repaired, converted, maintained or used in violation of this article or any valid order or decision of the inspector or board made pursuant to this article, the inspector or board may institute any proceedings or appropriate action to prevent such unlawful erection, construction, reconstruction, or alteration, or to prevent any illegal act, conduct or use in or about the premises of the dwelling.
+(Ord. of 6-15-98)

 Sec.
-4-85. - Violations, penalties, and remedies.
+4-85. - Violations, penalties and remedies.

-- (a) Violations.
-Every dwelling and dwelling unit, or nonresidential building, or structure used as a human habitation, held out for use as a human habitation, or is constructed for the purpose of human occupation which does not comply with all the requirements of division 2 of the Code shall be deemed substandard. - (1) Unless otherwise provided in this chapter, all requirements relating to housing shall be the responsibility of the owner. - (2) No person shall occupy as owner-occupant or let to another or others for occupancy or use or cause or allow to be used as a human habitation, any dwelling or building which exhibits any of the conditions described in section 4-86(b) and has been ordered vacated in accordance with section 4-83(d)(4).
-The removal, defacing, moving, mutilating, or covering of the placard by any person is prohibited and shall constitute a separate offense.

-- (3) The public officer shall determine that a residential building is unfit for human habitation if he finds that any of the conditions contained in section 4-86(b) exist in such building. - (4) Each day that any such condition or failure, neglect, refusal, or occupancy continues shall constitute a separate and distinct offense.

-(b) Criminal penalty.

-- (1) A violation of this article shall be a misdemeanor as provided in G.S.
-14-4. - (2) The public officer may seek, from an appropriate official of the general court of justice, an arrest warrant or other process initiating criminal charges against any person who violates this article.
+- (a) Violations. - (1) Every dwelling and dwelling unit used as a human habitation, or held out for use as a human habitation, which does not comply with all the requirements of division 2 of the Code shall be deemed substandard. - (2) Unless otherwise provided in this chapter, all requirements relating to housing shall be the responsibility of the owner. - (3) No person shall occupy as owner-occupant or let to another or others for occupancy or use or cause or allow to be used as a human habitation, any dwelling or building which exhibits any of the conditions described in section 4-86(b) and has been ordered vacated in accordance with section 4-83(d)(4).
+The removal, defacing, moving, mutilating or covering of the placard by any person is prohibited and shall constitute a separate offense. - (4) The inspector shall determine that a residential building is unfit for human habitation if he finds that any of the conditions contained in section 4-86(b) exist in such building. - (5) Each day that any such condition or failure, neglect, refusal or occupancy continues shall constitute a separate and distinct offense. - (b) Criminal penalty. - (1) A violation of this article shall be a misdemeanor as provided in North Carolina General Statutes, Section 14-4. - (2) The inspector may seek, from an appropriate official of the general court of justice, an arrest warrant or other process initiating criminal charges against any person who violates this article.